zuozhenggh/learning-library/data-management-library/database/graph/freetier/files/c360_create_graph_ft.md

-## Create the Customer_360 graph from the tables
+# Create the Customer_360 graph from the tables

+## Introduction

-Now that the tables are created and populated let's create a graph represnetation of them.
+Now, the tables are created and populated with data.
+Let's create a graph representation of them.

 The steps are:
 - Modify the graph server configuration to disable TLS (SSL) for this lab